JayCanuck/enyo-ext/README.md

 --------
 > A lightweight MVC freeflow view/controller library focusing on view structures that allows for interbound view/controller components on any version of EnyoJS.

-ColorHelper
+Color, ColorWheel, & ColorWheelPopup
 --------
 > Enyo-based color manipulation, detection, and parsing.
+Includes ColorWheel controls with dynamic color selection.

 FadeAudio
 --------